cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       ssh:
         allow: true
       ## taint nodes so that application pods are
-      ## not scheduled until Cilium is deployed.
+      ## not scheduled/executed until Cilium is deployed.
       taints:
         - key: "node.cilium.io/agent-not-ready"
           value: "true"
-          effect: "NoSchedule"
+          effect: "NoExecute"

 The nodegroup is created with: